Thrunite TH20 flashlight

 This headlamp works with AA-sized cells.

 This includes AA primaries and rechargeables like Eneloops, and also 14500 button top cells (not sure about flat tops, I don’t have any of those).
-However in my testing (so, unofficially) performance is no better with a 14500.
-The runtime is slightly different (with a much harder cutoff using the 14500), but performance (ie output) is approximately the same.
+However, in my testing (so, unofficially), performance is no better with a 14500.
+The runtime is slightly different (with a much harder cutoff using the 14500), but performance (i.e., output) is approximately the same.

 Furthermore, the Th20 does not seem to have any low voltage protection.
 High using the 14500 cell, cutoff at 0.46V.
-I primarily use an unprotected 14500, so the lack of low voltage protection is not not good.
+I primarily use an unprotected 14500, so the lack of low voltage protection is not too bad.
 AA (Eneloop) cutoff was around 0.88V – I’m thinking Eneloops may have their own protection, tripping at around this voltage, because I’ve seen test after test with the Eneloops shutting off around 0.88V.
 I haven’t been able to confirm this, however.

 The cell is inserted with the positive terminal into the headlamp.
 Positive goes on the switch end.